 Occupational therapists usually assess the patient’s shoulder before carrying out any therapy or treatment.
 Progress in the first month might be slow, especially if the patient had shoulder surgery.
 This is because the occupational therapist will usually not proceed with active therapy if there is still inflammation on the rotator cuff.

 After the 5th-6th week of recovery, the patient can move from passive to active occupational therapy and do exercises that are tailored to his needs.
 By the 12th week of therapy, the patient and the therapist can work on strengthening the shoulder joints as well as preventive maintenance techniques.

-Whether the patient had surgery on the shoulders or not, occupational therapy will be quite helpful in allowing the joints to function normally again after an injury.
-This is a crucial step in the patient’s rehabilitation process if he wants to regain his independence and do everyday activities without using any device or needing assistance.
+Whether you get rotator cuff surgery or not, occupational therapy will be helpful in allowing your joints to function normally again after an injury.
+This is a crucial step in your rehabilitation process if you want to regain independence and be able to do everyday activities without using any device or needing assistance.

-Hands on therapy – best occupational therapy in Miami
+Hands on Therapy – Best Occupational Therapy in the Miami area

 Since rotator cuff rehabilitation can be extremely complex, depending on the severity and extent of injury, the patient’s recovery could take a couple of months.
-But, with regular and consistent occupational therapy, the patient could speed up his recovery process.
+But, with regular and consistent occupational therapy, the recovery process becomes faster.
 The earlier the treatment and rehabilitation process begins, the faster you’ll return to good health.

-The treatment provided at our occupational therapy clinic in Miami leads to pain relief, shorter treatment duration, improved treatment results, and decreased indirect expenses resulting from the injury.
-For inquiries, Contact Us.
+The treatment provided at our occupational therapy clinic in Doral leads to pain relief, shorter treatment duration, improved treatment results, and decreased indirect expenses resulting from the injury.